Thursday, Nov 29, 2012 11:15 AM EST

 Radio Ink Thursday, Aug 30, 2012 11:15 AM EST

 Ad-Insertion technology has been in the news quite a bit lately after Saga Executive Vice President Warren Lada voiced his disappointment with the technology.
 He points out that not only is the ad revenue not there, the technology radio has to work with degrades their product.
 Levels are off, and transitions from spots to music are poorly timed.
 He says, it’s a product that broadcasters would never put out over the air so why should they stream it.
-Today we hear from Triton’s … read more
+Today we hear from Triton’s Mike Agovino who, … read more

 Mark Ramsey, Mark Ramsey Media Thursday, Aug 30, 2012 11:00 AM EST

 In this transmedia world of ours any gathering that attracts only folks from one medium is missing the point.